all-of-us/workbench/api/docs/mapstruct.md

 ### Mapping to a subset of target properties
-If you need to map from an object with sub-objects to a target type that's flat, there are two stratgegies.
+If you need to map from an object with sub-objects to a target type that's flat, there are two strategies.
 The first is to use dot indexing in the `@Mapping` annotation, for example `@Mapping(source = "employee.contact.address", target = "address")`.
 This works well, but the generated code will look sloppy if you have to do this many times (e.g. for ResearchPurpose).
 If you want to have the address member on the source accessed only once in the mapping (e.g. if it